Library and Archives Canada (LAC) encourages all Canadian universities with graduate programs to

 <degree>…<discipline>Faculty of Agricultural, Life & Environmental Sciences</discipline>…</degree>

 Name of the institution that awarded the degree.
 Use the name of the university from the time the degree was granted.
+If this field is missing, the publisher field will be used in its place.

 <degree>…<grantor>University of Winnipeg</grantor></degree>